FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Results

 \section{Results}

 In this section, we present and analyze the results of the experiments described in the previous section for the various recommendation scenarios.
 We show that \texttt{FELRec} outperforms \texttt{JODIE*} during item cold-start and beyond, but it falls behind on existing items compared to strong sequential recommenders such as \texttt{SASRec}.
 The results demonstrate that the quality of recommendations by \texttt{FELRec} significantly improves over time, necessitating large datasets for training.
-Further, in contrast to other models, \texttt{FELRec} generalizes well to unseen datasets without fine-tuning.
-We also discuss model complexity, popularity bias, and we highlight critical parts of the model in ablation studies.
+Further, in contrast to other models, \texttt{FELRec} generalizes well to unseen datasets without finetuning, in what is called zero-shot transfer to downstream tasks.
+We also discuss model complexity and popularity bias, and we highlight critical parts of the model in ablation studies.
 Finally, we show how to easily find users with similar interests using their representations.